oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-language/pre-trained/analyze-text.md

 3. Create a new policy with the following statements:

-  If you want to allow all the users in your tenancy to use language service, create a new policy with the below statement:
+  Leave the compartment to default value and add below statement to allow all the users in your tenancy to use language:
     ```
     <copy>allow any-user to use ai-service-language-family in tenancy</copy>
     ```